|Images provide a much-needed visual element to your emails. SharpSpring's Email Designer provides different ways of importing and using images.

 Adding Image Elements to Layout Blocks

-To add an image element in an email from the Email Designer toolbar, do the following:
+To add image elements, do the following:

 A single large-sized image that extends across the entire